 How are food stamp benefits amounts calculated in New Hampshire?

-A food stamp calculator can give you a better idea regarding whether you qualify for assistance.
+A food stamp calculator can give you a better idea of whether you meet the requirements for assistance.
 In most cases, a SNAP calculator will not tell you the amount of assistance you are eligible to receive.
 The only way to tell your exact benefit amount is to follow the SNAP application steps.

 The amount of SNAP assistance you receive is based on factors such as your household size and income.
 Your benefit amount may go up or down over time if these factors change in the future.